 Street Maintenance Updates

-The plow out declared Sunday 22nd is complete.
-Street Maintenance crews are continuing snow plowing and removal operations.
+Street Maintenance crews are currently performing routine snow plowing and removal operations.

-If you have a question or need assistance, you may contact us at 343-8277.
+If you need assistance or have a question, you may contact us at 343-8277.

 State Maintained Roads: